kutyel/kutyel-hakyll/src/posts/2023-01-26-elm-to-haskell-part1.md

 ---
-author: "Flavio Corpa"
+author: 'Flavio Corpa'
-authorTwitter: "@FlavioCorpa"
+authorTwitter: '@FlavioCorpa'
-desc: "A series of blog posts for explaining Haskell to Elm developers interested to learn the language that powers the compiler for their favourite language!"
+desc: 'A series of blog posts for explaining Haskell to Elm developers interested to learn the language that powers the compiler for their favourite language!'
 image: ./images/haskell-elm.png
-keywords: "haskell,elm,functional,programming"
+keywords: 'haskell,elm,functional,programming'
-lang: "en"
+lang: 'en'
-title: "Haskell for Elm developers: giving names to stuff (Part 1 - Functors)"
+title: 'Haskell for Elm developers: giving names to stuff (Part 1 - Functors)'
-date: "2023-01-27T15:01:00Z"
+date: '2023-01-27T15:01:00Z'
 ---

 This post is targeted towards all those Elm developers (and functional programmers in general) who are curious about Haskell and would like to learn how what they already know and love from Elm maps directly to Haskell.